 Let us also have a look at the disadvantages of Linked Lists.

-So, in this article, we have tried our best to explain the advantages and disadvantages of linked list over arrays.
-If you want to solve more questions on Linked List, which are curated by our expert mentors at PrepBytes, you can follow this link Linked List.
+So, in the above tutorial, we have discussed the advantages and disadvantages of linked list over arrays.
+Also you are suggested to visit our practice coding questions on Linked List, which are curated by our expert mentors at PrepBytes.

 Can we access the random element of the linked list?

 In the linked list, we can not access any node directly, if we want to access any node then we have the traverse the linked list.

 How is memory not wasted in a linked list?